andreisss/capa-ta/README.md

 - **Collaborate with Your Team:** Work together with team members on projects or analyses.
 - **Default Team:** Users not assigned to a specific team can use the Default team for their activities.

-## Features

-- **Automated Malware Analysis:** Quickly identifies known malware patterns, saving time of manual analysis.
-- **Extensive Rule Set:** With over 1000+ rules, Capa-ta can recognize a wide range of malware characteristics.
-- **Easy to Use:** Designed for usability, it integrates seamlessly into existing workflows.

-The capa-ta web leverages the **Capa tool** and **VT** API to detect capabilities in executable files, offering a collaborative platform with the following features:

 ![image](https://github.com/andreisss/capa-ta/assets/10872139/45ee9a28-1e2b-4f10-b322-4cf39b9ec929)